Tailoring the thermalization time of a cavity-field using distinct atomic reservoirs: Repeated interaction scheme: Micromaser model

+Now we consider that clusters of two-level atoms are being injected into the electromagnetic cavity as depicted in the left side of Fig.~\ref{fig:Fig1}.
+The interaction of $N$ identical, non-interacting, two-level atoms with the cavity-field mode can be described by the Tavis-Cummings Hamiltonian \cite{tavis_exact_1968,tavis_approximate_1969}:

-where $S_z=1/2\sum_{i=1}^N \sigma_z^i$ and $S^{\pm}=\sum_{i=1}^N \sigma_{\pm}^i$.
-As depicted in the left panel of Fig.\ref{fig:Fig1}, two-level atom clusters are being injected into the cavity.
-Since the clusters are identical and involve thermal, non-correlated and non-interacting two-level atoms, they constitute a thermal atomic reservoir with a well defined temperature.
-The matrix representation of $\rho_{at}$ can be defined by tensor products of $2\times 2$ dimensional individual atomic density matrices
+where $\hat S_z=\sum_{i=1}^N \hat\sigma_z^i/2$ and $\hat S^{\pm}=\sum_{i=1}^N \hat\sigma_{\pm}^i$.
+Since the clusters involved are in a thermal non-correlated state, they will also mimic a thermal reservoir for the cavity-field with an effective atomic temperature $T_a$ given by (\ref{eq:Tempat}).
+The initial state of each atomic cluster $\rho_{a}$ is written by the tensor product of each individual atomic density matrices as